sourcegraph/sourcegraph-public-snapshot/doc/cli/references/batch/repositories.md

 ```
 Usage of 'src batch repositories':
   -allow-unsupported
-    	Allow unsupported code hosts~
+    	Allow unsupported code hosts.
   -dump-requests
     	Log GraphQL requests and responses to stdout
   -f string
-    	The batch spec file to read, or - to read from standard input~
+    	The batch spec file to read, or - to read from standard input.
   -force-override-ignore
-    	Do not ignore repositories that have a ~batchignore file~
+    	Do not ignore repositories that have a .batchignore file.
   -get-curl
     	Print the curl command for executing this query and exit (WARNING: includes printing your access token!)
   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains
   -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing
   -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)

 'src batch repositories' works out the repositories that a batch spec would
-apply to~
+apply to.

 Usage: